Luxcium/Luxcium/README.md

 - Code at least one hour per day.
 - Teach someting online.
 - Blog about code every day.
-- Youtube something usefull for other to leard while doing their #100dayof code challenge.
+- Youtube something usefull for other to learn while doing their #100dayof code challenge.
 - Reach to other doing the chalenge.
 - Report my daily experience in a log on my github repository.
 - Support other doing the chalenge